DePireServices/DePireServices/README.md

 - ⚡ Fun fact: DePire™ - Innits

 About Me = [/n
-    "I'm student with dev labels",/n
+    "I'm student with dev labels",
-    "A know about of Python, Html, PHP, CSS, Java"/n "I still here🍰"
+    "A know about of Python, Html, PHP, CSS, Java"
+    "I still here🍰"
 ]